nielsberglund/nielsblogsource/content/spees_and_sql_compute_context.md

 ---
-type: page
-layout: "page"
+layout: page
-title: "sp_execute_external_script and SQL Server Compute Context"
-showcomments: false
-showfeedplug: false
 ---

+# sp_execute_external_script and SQL Server Compute Context

 This is a collection of posts about `sp_execute_external_script` (SPEES) and **SQL Server Compute Context** (SQLCC).